jmontoyam/SBS2_Qt5_and_SSO/README.md

 to Qt5.
 In this repository you can find a file called "Steps_to_Migrate_SBS2_to_Qt5.txt", which describes all the steps involved in updating SBS2 from Qt4 to Qt5.
-Additionally, in the app folder, you can find an application that uses the SSO library (https://github.com/jmontoyam/SSO) to solve the EEG inverse using structured sparsity optimization methods.
+Additionally, in the app folder, you can find an application that uses the SSO library (https://github.com/jmontoyam/SSO) to solve the EEG inverse problem using structured sparsity optimization methods.
 Using SBS2 in combination with the SSO library, you can develop an EEG inverse solver based on standard regularizers, such as Lasso and Group Lasso regularizers, as well as the matrix factorization approach described in the